 Akin to humans, dogs are also intolerant towards certain milk and dairy products.
 As a result, your dog may display signs of vomiting, diarrhea, and digestive problems.

-Homemade dog food is still the best bet if you have a little extra time.
+Homemade fresh dog food is still the best bet if you have a little extra time.
 As you prepare your pet’s food, you can choose the right ingredients and avoid food types that cause your dog allergies.

 Ideal for dogs allergic to multiple types of meat as long as they are well-formulated with all the nutritional values intact.

-Perfect for dogs that suffer from food-related allergies.
+Hypoallergenic dog food is perfect for dogs that suffer from food-related allergies.
 Examples include venison and potato, duck and pea as well as salmon and potato.

 Digestive booster meals that often contain a single animal protein are beneficial for easing stomach issues in dogs.
 For example, lamb meals with rice.

-You can add homemade raw yogurt,oregano and basil into your dog’s food to help it combat yeast infections.
+You can add homemade raw yogurt, oregano and basil into your dog’s food to help it combat yeast infections.

 Perfect for dogs that prefer dry food and have food-related allergies at the same time.